 Part of the meeting, we also talk about research, and what we can do.
 Why does this work?
 Why does this not work?
 What can we do to improve it?
 Everybody comes away with something.
 The patient benefits the most.

 This tumor board meeting is specifically dedicated to patients with mesothelioma, and it’s unique to Loyola University Medical Center at the Cardinal Bernadine Cancer Center, where the motto is: “We also treat the human spirit.”

 Without it, at other places, the patients often are just being selected to fit into certain protocols.
 There is no individualization.
 It’s not always what’s best for the patient.

-Sometimes, we’re discussing data on a patient before we even see him or her.
-We have this discussion usually before we start treatment.
+Sometimes, they’re discussing data on a patient before they even see him or her.
+They have this discussion usually before they start treatment.
 In many centers, just the treatment is based on one opinion.
 An oncologist starts the patient on chemotherapy, and then decides on a biopsy or surgery because the treatment is not working.

-With our tumor board, we look through all the information first — as a group — before we start with a treatment plan.
+With our tumor board, they look through all the information first — as a group — before they start with a treatment plan.

 Patients will typically come on Tuesday or Thursday when they can be seen by everyone involved.
-We meet to discuss the case before or after to determine what’s best for the patient.
+The doctors meet to discuss the case before or after to determine what’s best for the patient.

 Importance of a Mesothelioma Specialist

 People will advertise that they treat mesothelioma — everyone thinks they are an expert in the field — but that is not necessarily true.
 That’s a real problem.